fzhussain/billeasy-eks-style-minikube-deployment/README.md

 This is because the network policy (prod/dev)allow-only-data-service allows only data service to communicate to minio pods.

 ### Hence, proved that even if Auth-service is misconfigured, it is unable to communicate to Minio and only data-service can access minio and list the buckets.

+NOTE for future improvements:
+- We can improve security by creating users (non-admin/root) and access via user/service account.
+- We should implement bucket policies.
+(Current Requirement)
+- Implement only data-service to mount credentials.